 Inspiring Authentic School Leadership

-The Education for the Soul Conference 2019 will be an inspirational day of keynotes, workshops and panel discussions, hosted by some of the foremost experts in Well-being, Authenticity and Resilience
+The Education for the Soul Conference 2019 was an inspirational day, full of keynotes, workshops and panel discussions, hosted by some of the foremost experts in Well-being, Authenticity and Resilience

 Lemn Sissay (Keynote Speaker)

 Lemn Sissay is an award winning writer, poet, performer playwright, artist and broadcaster.
 He has read on stage throughout the world: from The Library of Congress in The United States to The University of Addis Ababa, from the Botanic Gardens of Singapore to literature festivals in Sri Lanka, from Wembley Football stadium to Maryland Football stadium, from the theatres of Bangalore to the theatres of Dubai, from a literature festival in Bali to a stage in Greenland AND Wigan library.

 He was awarded an MBE for services to literature.
 He is also the Chancellor of The University of Manchester and has honorary doctorates from The University of Huddersfield, The University of Manchester and The University of Kent.

 He has also been commissioned to write for the London Olympics, the FA Cup, and is the current Poet Laureate of Canterbury.

 Keynote Title: Why we need Authentic School Leaders

 Mac Macartney is an international speaker, writer and change-maker and contributes to many diverse organisations and communities.
 He has established a portfolio of enterprises both in the commercial and not-for-profit sectors, including Embercombe, a valley on the edge of Dartmoor National Park which seeks to explore and promote the profound regeneration of land, society, and people.
 Over a period of twenty years Mac was mentored by a group of indigenous elders.